 US Quidditch is the national governing body for the sport of quidditch.
 USQ advances the sport by organizing events and programs that build community and empower all genders to compete together.

-A 501(c)3 nonprofit founded in 2010, US Quidditch serves nearly 4,000 athletes on over 150 teams nationwide and provides a range of programs and services.
+A 501(c)3 nonprofit founded in 2010, US Quidditch serves an average of 3,500 athletes and 150 teams each season nationwide and provides a range of programs and services.
 These include hosting regional and national championships; supervising regular season competition; supporting and certifying referees, snitches, and tournament directors; offering grants; and working to expand the sport into younger age groups through outreach programs at the elementary, middle, and high school levels.

 - We establish the foundation for long-term sustainability through regulations, innovation, and expansion.